Frequently Asked Questions

 What are my housing options?
 Do I have to live on campus?

-No, you do not have to live on-campus (no matter how far away your family lives or how many credit hours you have).
+Students do not have to live on-campus (no matter how far away your family lives or how many credit hours you have).
 However, you can if you would like.
-Learn more by visiting UK Housing's website.
+UK Campus Housing has great options for transfer students who want to live on campus.
 If you would prefer to live off-campus, we have support services for you too.
-Our Office of Off-Campus Student Services can help you learn more about the ins-and-outs of living off-campus.
+Our Office of Off-Campus Student Advising can help you learn more about the ins-and-outs of living off-campus.

 What are my parking options?

-Your parking options will depend on your on/off campus status.
-Students who live in the residence halls may have access to resident lots and commuter students may have access to commuter lots depending on availability.
-You can learn more about parking options and permit costs on UK Transportation's website.
+Your parking options will depend on your on or off campus status.
+Students who live in on-campus residence halls may have access to resident lots closer to their halls where as commuter students may have access to commuter lots disbursed across campus.
+Learn more about parking options and permit costs on UK Transportation's website.

 I'm setting up my linkblue account and I keep getting a communication error message when I'm creating my password.
 How can I fix that?